uBizzy/koseven/system/guide/ko7/bootstrap.md

 # Bootstrap

 The bootstrap is located at `application/bootstrap.php`.
-It is responsible for setting up the KO7 environment and executing the main response.
+It is responsible for setting up the Koseven environment and executing the main response.
 It is included by `index.php` (see [Request flow](flow))

-[!!]
-The bootstrap is responsible for the flow of your application.
-In previous versions of KO7 the bootstrap was in `system` and was somewhat of an unseen, uneditible force.
-In KO7 3 the bootstrap takes on a much more integral and versatile role.
-Do not be afraid to edit and change your bootstrap however you see fit.

 ## Environment setup

-The bootstrap first sets the timezone and locale, and then adds KO7's autoloader so the [cascading filesystem](files) works.
+The bootstrap first sets the timezone and locale, and then adds Koseven's autoloader so the [cascading filesystem](files) works.
 You could add any other settings that all your application needed here.

 ~~~
 // Sample excerpt from bootstrap.php with comments trimmed down